 Slurred words and muddled speech are the third major indicator that a stroke has occurred.
 Ask them to repeat a simple phrase to test listening and speaking.

 If any of these symptoms are present, call 999 right away; quick medical intervention could save a life.

 High blood pressure is the leading cause of stroke and a risk factor that can be managed at least in part through lifestyle changes.

-Smoking, being overweight, lack of exercise, and unhealthy diet are also risk factors within our control – if you have high blood pressure, speak to your GP about how you can make manageable lifestyle changes to minimise your risk of stroke.
+Smoking, being overweight, lack of exercise and unhealthy diet are also risk factors within our control – if you have high blood pressure, speak to your GP about how you can make manageable lifestyle changes to minimise your risk.

 Atrial fibrillation – a form of irregular heartbeat – also raises the risk of blood clots and stroke.
 This can be detected during a routine medical check or ECG test.

 Do you know the signs and symptoms of stroke?